niuee/niuee/README.md

 - [IRC server](https://github.com/niuee/ircserver-practice) for real-time chatting with features like a chat room and user account (from CS 240 in Purdue)

 #### Current Side Projects
-After I left my previous job I started to keep myself busy by catching up with the backend development in the web dev industry.
+After I left my previous job, I started to keep myself busy by catching up with the backend development in the web dev industry.
 I have started a series of side projects that will ultimately come together as a horse racing simulation game.
 I have applied some of the stuff I learned about backend tech in some projects.
 Everything with a hr(horse racing) prefix is part of the project.
 - [HR Racetrack Maker](https://github.com/niuee/hrracetrack-maker)